-Richmond Fed Manufacturing Index in the United States increased to 0 points in March from -10 points in February of 2026.
-Richmond Fed Manufacturing Index in the United States is expected to be -4.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the United States Richmond Fed Manufacturing Index is projected to trend around 3.00 points in 2027, according to our econometric models.
+Richmond Fed Manufacturing Index in the United States increased to 13 points in May from 3 points in April of 2026.
+Richmond Fed Manufacturing Index in the United States is expected to be 7.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Richmond Fed Manufacturing Index is projected to trend around 1.80 points in 2027 and 2.00 points in 2028, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast